Last Updated on 03/07/2025

 7. Burger King

-Burger King, a fast-food restaurant chain, used its “Shadow Campaign” to great effect in compelling advertising.
-Also, can make a menu and share it via social media on festive season is good advertising.
+Burger King, a fast-food restaurant chain, used its “Shadow Campaign” to significant effect in compelling advertising.
+Additionally, creating a menu and sharing it via social media during the festive season is a great way to promote your business.

 By encouraging customers to tweet their complaints about a rival company, Wendy’s, the campaign created a virtual Twitter war.